painting of adonis and aphrodite

 Aphrodite (Venus for the Romans) is desperately attracted to the young Adonis, who, being more interested in the art of hunting, does not show any form of affection.
 She tries in vain to persuade Adonis to love her.

 However, Adonis prefers to go hunting, and he dies after being badly injured by a boar.
-But Venus does not resign herself to the loss of her beloved and decides to metamorphose him into a beautiful flower growing from his blood, and which still remains a symbol of her frustrated love.
+But Venus does not resign herself to the loss of her beloved and decides to metamorphose him into a beautiful flower growing from his blood, which remains a symbol of her frustrated love.

-Shakespeare does not follow Ovid’s version of Venus and Adonis, as it is told in Book Ten from the Metamorphoses.
+Shakespeare does not follow Ovid’s version of Venus and Adonis, as told in Book Ten from the Metamorphoses.
 However, he shapes his poem out of diverse mythological references, referring to the myth of Aphrodite and Adonis as a symbol of love and loss.

 Similar Posts